harrellbm/Quartz-Garden/content/Notes from The communal shape of the Christian Life.md

 2. Decline of religious faith and practice
 3. The condition in which Christian belief is no longer self-evident

-Exclusive humanism- the idea humans are in their own now and there is no God or anything to help out.
+Exclusive humanism- the idea humans are on their own now and there is no God or anything to help out.

 It is a move from an enchanted to a disenchanted world.
 The person used to be porous but moved to buffered and not open to influence or outside forces and spirits.